Language selection

 Are certain groups potentially at a disadvantage because of how you're designing your product or service?
 Place your answer in the space below.

-What are the structural issues that have contributed to inequality and disadvantage in past design work (for example, racism, colonialism, sexism, etc.)?
+What are the structural issues that have contributed to inequality and disadvantage in past design work (for example, racism, colonialism, or sexism)?
 Place your answer in the space below.

 How can you acknowledge or address these points in your work as a designer?
 Place your answer in the space below.

-Do the images and illustrations you're using reflect positively on the experiences of a diverse population?
+Do the images and illustrations you're using reflect the experiences of a diverse population?
 Place your answer in the space below.

 Who have you consulted in developing your design and selecting images and illustrations?
 Place your answer in the space below.